The Organizational Cognizance® Model

 Above is another drawing that captures what you are looking for when it comes to a modern organizational structure and organizational design.

-Search “organizational structure types” and you will see a litanny from the Heirarchial, Functional, Flat, Divisional, Matrix, Team Based, Network, etc. All of these still apply at one time or another inside your corporate structure, all are good examples of types of organizational structures, what we do with an org graph is move beyond an org chart to another levels of cognizance, to a solution that combines all of the best thinking into one singularity called the Organizational Cognizance model.
+Search “organizational structure types” and you will see a litanny from the Heirarchial, Functional, Flat, Divisional, Matrix, Team Based, Network, etc. All of these still apply at one time or another inside your corporate structure, all are good examples of types of organizational structures, what we do with an org graph is move beyond an org chart or single structural model to another levels of cognizance, to a solution that combines all of the best thinking into one singularity called the Organizational Cognizance model.

 Organizational Cognizance® Model & 14 Pt Checklist™